tdwesten/lararun/.junie/guidelines.md

 ✅ User can view current plan in dashboard
-✅ Activities are imported automatically every hour with heart rate zone data and intensity scores ✅ Users can enhance their training plans with custom instructions and regenerate recommendations
+✅ Activities are imported automatically every hour with heart rate zone data and intensity scores ✅ Users can enhance their training plans with custom instructions and regenerate recommendations ✅ Multi-language support (English and Dutch) implemented with user preference in profile settings and applied to AI content generation and email notifications
+✅ The `guidelines.md` file is up-to-date based on the project's current state / new features.

 # Frontend Guidelines
 - Use Tailwind CSS for styling.